kube-burner/kube-burner/docs/development/ci/commit.md

 Markdownlint.............................................................Passed
 ```

+!!! warning
-Using master as rev is not supported anymore on pre-commit, so reference has been pointed to the last version available.
+    Using **master** as `rev` is not supported anymore on pre-commit.
+Hooks version could be outdated on the repo or on your local installation.

 Hooks can be updated using `pre-commit autoupdate`: